MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 When a meeting is recorded, it's automatically:

 - Uploaded to OneDrive (private meetings) or SharePoint (channel meetings)
-- Permissioned to the people invited to the meeting (guests and external attendees can view the recording only if it's explicitly shared with them)
+- People invited to the meeting have permissions to the recording (guests and external attendees can view the recording only if it's explicitly shared with them)
 - Microsoft Purview compliance features apply to the meeting recording files the same as with other files.
 - Linked in the chat for the meeting
 - Displayed in the Recordings and Transcripts tab for the meeting in Teams calendar
 - Added to various file lists across Microsoft 365: Shared with me, office.com, Recommended, Recent, etc.
 - Indexed for Microsoft 365 Search

-There is also an option for recordings to have automatic transcription, so that users can play back meeting recordings with closed captions and review important discussion items in the transcript.
+There's also an option for recordings to have automatic transcription, so that users can play back meeting recordings with closed captions and review important discussion items in the transcript.
 For more information about transcription and captions, read [Configure transcription and captions for Teams meetings](meeting-transcription-captions.md).

 External participants can't record meetings except in the case of [Teams policy-based compliance recording](teams-recording-policy.md).
 If an external Teams user that is enabled for compliance recording joins a meeting or call hosted by your organization, that meeting or call will be recorded by the other organization for compliance purposes regardless of the **Meeting recording** setting in your organization.
-Presenters in that meeting can remove the external participant from the meeting if recordings should not be captured by the other organization.
+Presenters in that meeting can remove the external participant from the meeting if they don't want the recordings captured by the other organization.

 ## Allow or prevent users from recording meetings